halt-dos/hd-wiki-public/docs/enterprise/waf/listener/ssl_management.md

 ##### **Enable SSL Offloading**
-This option specifies if the WAF should enable SSL session for the configured website.
+This option specifies if the WAF should enable SSL offloader for the configured application.

 ```
     Accepted values: Enable / Disable